thiagofuruchima/enem_ds/README.md

 The data sample used for this project is on the data folder.

+The docs folder contains the necessary "Github Pages" files.

 ## Results<a name="results"></a>

 The main findings of the code can be found at the post available [here](https://thiagofuruchima.github.io/enem_ds/).